 Breeding queen bees

 3 to 6 weeks before the start of breeding, the attendants are bred and hatched.
-First, a good pollen yield from dandelion, rape seed or similar plants must have given the bee populations a large breeding area.
-The optimal breeding of attendants is one of the most important requirements to ensure good acceptance and upkeep of the best breeding material.
+First, a good pollen yield from dandelion, oilseed rape or similar plants must have given the bee populations a large breeding area.
+The optimal breeding of nurse bees is one of the most important requirements to ensure good acceptance of queen cells and care of the breeding material.